iheb-drihmi/foody/README.md

 # foody

 The Food Ordering System is an application that allows customers to browse and order food items from various restaurants.
 It should provide a seamless and efficient experience for both customers and restaurant owners
+## Objective:
-## Objective: The objective of this project is to create a robust and user-centric Food Delivery App that enhances the overall shopping experience for our customers by offering reliable and convenient delivery services.
+The objective of this project is to create a robust and user-centric Food Delivery App that enhances the overall shopping experience for our customers by offering reliable and convenient delivery services.
-Team Members:
-Khalifa Besbes - front-end side
-Iheb Drihmi - back-end side

 ## Week 1: Planning and Design
 ## Week 2: Development
 ## Week 3: Testing and Deployment